-1) Before opening the box, weigh it and record the results including uncertainty.
+1) Choose one box of spaghetti.
+Before opening weigh it and record the results including uncertainty.
 Then open carefully.
 Example:

 Unopened box: $492.9\pm0.1\,{}{g}$

 2) Measure the height and width of the spaghetti using your ruler.
 Try to make the spaghetti as close to a rectangle as possible.
 Record the values and uncertainty estimates.
 Example: